 Minimum wages in India follow multiple categories:

 The revision cycle makes things more complex.
-The central government reviews minimum wages every five years, while many states revise more often - some twice a year.
-Companies must watch these changes carefully.
-Non-compliance can lead to penalties up to ₹50,000, and repeat offenders may face imprisonment.
+The central government reviews minimum wages every five years, while many states revise them more frequently, some as often as twice a year.
+Companies must watch these changes carefully, as non-compliance can lead to penalties up to ₹50,000, and repeat offenders may face imprisonment for egregious violations.

 What should global employers know about employment contracts in India?[toc=Employment Contracts]